noahlessard/N3T_Tr8cer/README.md

 When you are ready to run the webapp, run web.py and navigate to the link in the command line.

+If you want to use the example xml files provided, try scanning 69.128.137.0/24!

 Have fun!!

 ![alt text](https://github.com/noahlessard/N3T_Tr8cer/blob/main/static/github-splash.png)